amandabacon/CfA/README.md

 # CfA

-This repository is devoted to code for characterizing UV bursts in the cool solar atmosphere.
+This repository is dedicated to code characterizing UV bursts as part of the Harvard-Smithsonian Center for Astrophysics REU 2018.